Get a customized treatment plan for your home.

 What to know about rodents

-Dangers: Rodents can carry more than 35 diseases that pose a danger to humans, according to The Centers for Disease Control.
+Rodents can carry more than 35 diseases that pose a danger to humans, according to The Centers for Disease Control.
 These diseases can be contracted by coming into contact with rodent feces, saliva, or urine; being bitten; or handling a rodent.
 Rats and mice can also indirectly spread disease through fleas, mites, or ticks that have fed on an infected rodent.
 Rodent-borne diseases include salmonellosis, rat-bite fever, hantavirus, and bubonic plague.

-Diet: Mice and rats do have certain preferences, but they will eat any type of food they can find.
+Mice and rats do have certain preferences, but they will eat any type of food they can find.
 It’s generally a misconception that they eat inedible materials such as wiring or wood — they chew or gnaw these materials to sharpen their teeth or create nests.

-Signs of infestation: Even if you haven’t seen a rat or mouse, there are telltale signs of their presence.
+Even if you haven’t seen a rat or mouse, there are telltale signs of their presence.
 These include droppings found along baseboards, in boxes or bags, or near where food is stored or prepared, such as kitchen pantries, drawers, cabinets, or bins.
 You may notice chewed spots or holes in food packages, such as pasta and grain products, or pet food bags.
 You may also hear rodents as they’re nesting or moving around, especially at night.

-Prevention: A two-pronged approach can be effective in keeping rats and mice from taking up residence in your home.
+A two-pronged approach can be effective in keeping rats and mice from taking up residence in your home.
 First, don’t give them access to your food: Keep your kitchen clear of crumbs and store cereals and grains in sealed containers that can’t be chewed through.
 Second, entry points must be eliminated.
 Remember that some rodents can squeeze through openings that are as small as one quarter of an inch.

 Call in the pros.

 For the most effective rodent control, contact the experienced pest control team at Turner Pest Control.
 Our technicians will inspect your home for signs of rats and mice, locate potential entry points, and customize a treatment plan for your home.
+Learn more about all of our Jacksonville pest control services for your home.